jon4hz/go-btcpay/README.md

     // Print informations about the server, etc fmt.Println(client.GetServerInfo(ctx))

-    // Does the same but with a APIKey instead of basicAuth
+    // Does the same but with an APIKey instead of basicAuth
     // Create a client with an APIKey client2 := btcpay.CreateBasicClient("https://mybtcpayserver.com", btcpay.APIKey("myAPIKey")